vabnix/finops-client-spa/Wishlist.md

 Update the page to

 # Authentication
-Added webpage authentication with login screen and update the website that only athenticated user can access the website
+Added webpage authentication with login screen, registraction page and update the website that only athenticated user can access the website

 # Profile Page
 Update the Profile page to a modern looking Client Profile Page and Include: